Find Grad Schools

 6 Yearly Graduations

 University of Alaska Fairbanks is the 4th most popular school in the nation for students seeking a doctor's degree in wildlife.
 Each year, around 6,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,041 per year, while in-state graduate students, on average, pay $11,459 per year.
+The average in-state tuition for full-time undergraduates is $7,659 per year, while in-state graduate students, on average, pay $11,535 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in wildlife from UAF.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #5